anatomiesofintelligence/anatomiesofintelligence.github.io/lecture_preformance.md

 > "…aesthesis in anatomy is inevitably characterized by the very tactile processes of commodification, domestication and objectification: it involves the creation of lasting, transferable anatomical preparations that both represent and are made of parts of the human body, as well as the domestication of the (exotic) other."
 Footnote: Latour, Science in Action, 223.

-[Jon] Mention the colonial frame around the trading of anatomic pieces; Also botany and the naturalist as closely related sciences - a mention here of 18th century anatomy, doingGod's work and the exotic;
+Mention the colonial frame around the trading of anatomic pieces; Also botany and the naturalist as closely related sciences - a mention here of 18th century anatomy, doingGod's work and the exotic;

-[Joana] Agents and agencies: anatomic preparations — models and its users: anatomists and teachers, curators and audiences mapping presences and the absences;
+Agents and agencies: anatomic preparations — models and its users: anatomists and teachers, curators and audiences mapping presences and the absences;

 > "The term "k-means" was first used by James MacQueen in 1967 as part of his paper on "Some methods for classification and analysis of multivariate observations".
 The standard algorithm was also used in Bell Labs as part of a technique in pulse code modulation in 1957.
 It was also published by In 1965 by E. W. Forgy and typically is also known as the Lloyd-Forgy method."